Pacific-salmon-assess/skrunchy/README.md

 We can walk through all the functions with example data.

-Note that most of the package functions produce lists with two elements. where the first element is an array, and the second element is a data frame.
+Note that most of the package functions produce lists with two elements.
+The first element is an array, and the second element is a data frame.
 The array is used for subsequent analysis, and the data frame is useful for plotting and producing report tables.

-Read in example data for Skeena Tyee test fishery weekly catch and genetic mixture data.
+Use example data from Skeena Tyee test fishery weekly catch and genetic mixture data, and pool it into annual genetic proportions.

 ``` r